kakafarm/awesome-manifestos/README.md

 - [Riastradh's Lisp Style Rules](https://mumble.net/~campbell/scheme/style.txt).
 - [A Discipline of Version Control - Some dogmatic opinions about the practice of version control - by Wolfgang Corcoran-Mathe (AKA Zipheir)](https://www.sigwinch.xyz/misc/version-control.html).
 - [Codin' Dirty by Carson Gross](https://htmx.org/essays/codin-dirty/).
 Hmm...
 Carson Gross likes it dirty… that is nominative determinism if I had ever seen one……… ……… ……….
+- [Cognitive Load is what matters](https://github.com/zakirullin/cognitive-load).
+"Cognitive load is how much a developer needs to think in order to complete a task".

+## Computer Game Making.

+- [The Accursed Toys'™ Manifesto](/manifestos/the-accursed-toys-manifesto), as appears in the game [BOPPIN'](https://jenniverse.com/boppin%20main.html) OCRed using Google Images of a screenshot on [ROSS'S GAME DUNGEON: BOPPIN'](https://www.accursedfarms.com/posts/rosss-game-dungeon/boppin/).

 ## Humanity versus IT.